liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ```
 ---------------------------------------

-### Removal of Methods get and format which use the PortletConfig in LanguageUtil and UnicodeLanguageUtil
+### Removal of Methods `get` and `format`, which use the PortletConfig
 * Date: 7th March 2014
 * Jira Ticket: LPS-44342

 #### What changed?
-All the methods get() and format() which had the PortletConfig as a parameter
+All the methods `get()` and `format()` which had the PortletConfig as a
-have been removed.
+parameter have been removed.

 #### Who is affected?
-Any invocations from Java classes or JSPs to these methods in LanguageUtil and
+Any invocations from Java classes or JSPs to these methods in `LanguageUtil` and
-UnicodeLanguageUtil
+`UnicodeLanguageUtil` are affected.

 #### How should I update my code?
-Replace the invocation to those methods with the ones with the same name that
+Replace invocations to these methods with invocations to methods of the same
-take ResourceBundle as a parameter instead.
+name that take a `ResourceBundle` parameter, instead of taking a
+`PortletConfig` parameter.

 **Example**